vbsanjay/Python-Full-Course/Lecture 0 - Variables, Data Types/Sequence/String/string_advanced_n.md

   encoded_str = unicode_str.encode('utf-8')  # Convert to bytes
   decoded_str = encoded_str.decode('utf-8')  # Convert back to string
   ```
+- **Unicode:** Unicode is a universal character encoding standard that assigns a unique number to every character across languages and symbols.
+It aims to provide a consistent way to encode text for all writing systems.
+- Why encode() and decode() are necessary:
+    - Different systems or applications might expect data in specific encodings.
+    - Some operations (like file I/O or network communication) work with bytes, not Unicode strings.
+    - To ensure data integrity when moving between systems with different default encodings.
+- Real-time usage example:
+    - Writing to a file:
+    ```python
+    text = "Hello, 世界"
+    with open("file.txt", "wb") as f:
+        f.write(text.encode("utf-8"))
+    ```
+    - Reading from a file:
+    ```python
+    with open("file.txt", "rb") as f:
+        content = f.read().decode("utf-8")
+    ```
+    - Sending data over a network:
+    ```python
+    import socket

+    message = "Hello, 世界"
+    sock.send(message.encode("utf-8"))
+    ```

 ## What is the difference between `str` and `bytes` in Python?
 - **`str`:** Represents a sequence of Unicode characters.